asoplata/maurice-2004/README.md

 6. `cd` to the `netpyne-batch-running` subfolder of this code.
 7. Follow step 8 from the previous section.
 8. Now you can run the batch job submission and simulation by running `python netpyne_batch.py`!
 After the jobs complete, you can run `python netpyne_analysis.py` to compare the different simulations!

+## Instructions (Poetry)

+If you want to use the excellent [Poetry](https://python-poetry.org/) for your package management instead of conda, install Poetry and the version of Python you want to use, go to the directory where you downloaded this model, and run in the terminal

+`poetry install`

+followed by

+`poetry shell`

+to activate your environment, after which point you should be able to run all the simulations mentioned above.